 We are going to use the VPN on Vulnbox option as described in our Setup docs.
 Individual team members will connect to the competition network using player VPN connections from their own machines.
 Our setup will work for both on-site and remote teams.

-For Vulnbox hosting, you are going to need a PC with an x86-64 CPU (once per team).
+For Vulnbox self-hosting, you are going to need a PC with an x86-64 CPU (once per team).
 We recommend a CPU with at least 4 cores, VT-x support and 8 GB of RAM.

 Since we're going to use the VirtualBox GUI, physical access to the hosting machine with monitor, keyboard and mouse is required.

-In the rest of this guide, we're going to assume a standard Debian 10 ("Buster") Desktop install on the PC.
+In the rest of this guide, we're going to assume a standard Debian 11 ("Bullseye") Desktop install on the PC.
 Other Debian versions or Ubuntu should work similarly and the general setup should also be applicable to other distributions or even operating systems.

 Download and install VirtualBox from its website.